-1. ADVERTISE THE BUILDING AS SMOKE-FREE.
+ADVERTISE THE BUILDING AS SMOKE-FREE.

 A smoke-free building will attract individuals looking for a smoke-free environment and those who only smoke outdoors.
-Promote the policy in materials such as lease applications, apartment search companies, mailings, etc., to appeal to residents who will uphold the policy.

 2. POST SIGNAGE.

 Signage informs potential residents of the building's policies.
 When a unit is being shown to prospective residents, take the opportunity to discuss the smoke-free policy.